What is Cher's Net Worth?

-Cher Net Worth: Cher is an American singer, actress, television personality who has a net worth of $360 million.
-She is widely regarded as a cultural icon, with a career spanning multiple decades.
-She has sold over 100 million records, making her one of the world's best-selling musical artists.
+Cher is an American singer, actress, television personality who has a net worth of $360 million.
+Cher is widely regarded as a cultural icon, with a career spanning multiple decades.
+To date she has sold over 100 million records, making her one of the world's best-selling musical artists.
 Her notable achievements include winning a Grammy Award, an Emmy Award, an Academy Award, three Golden Globe Awards, and a Cannes Film Festival award.

 She met performer Sonny Bono in 1962, and began working as his housekeeper.
 He introduced her to record producer Phil Spector, and she began to work as a backup singer.
 Sonny and Cher developed a close relationship as friends and eventual lovers, and began performing together.
 They released their first single "I Got You Babe" as the musical duo Sonny & Cher in July 1965, and it's success propelled Cher into stardom.

 Sonny & Cher's first studio album "Look at Us" (1965) helped them land five songs in the Billboard Top 50 at the same time, a feat that had only been accomplished by the Beatles and Elvis Presley.
 While enjoying success with Sonny & Cher, she also had a successful solo career.
 Cher had signed with Liberty Records' Imperial imprint in 1964, releasing albums "All I Really Want to Do" (1965), "The Sonny Side of Cher" (1966) and "Chér" (1966).
 Her single "Bang Bang (My Baby Shot Me Down" (1966) was her first solo single to sell a million copies.